 If you are a student in year 12 and above studying science(s) and mathematics considering options e.g. studying physics at University or having a career in medical physics a work experience placement in this area may be valuable.

 Although opportunities for work placements are limited due to the work pressures within the department, applications are welcomed and considered on a case by case basis from students seriously considering a career in Medical Physics.

-For year 12 students and above a typical work placement would consist of a day visiting the various departments within Medical Physics and is designed to provide a brief overview of the profession and an opportunity to meet staff
+A typical work placement would consist of a day visiting the various departments within Medical Physics and is designed to provide a brief overview of the profession and an opportunity to meet staff.

-If you are considering an application please first discuss your interest with the school careers / work experience adviser or Head of Year and then email a CV and covering letter (addressed to Lucy Blandford) detailing the benefits of work experience in medical physics to email@example.com
+If you are considering an application please first discuss your interest with the school careers / work experience adviser or Head of Year and then email a CV and covering letter (addressed to Tony Dix) detailing the benefits of work experience in medical physics to Tony Dix.

 We are committed to providing opportunities for young people (and others) to shadow clinicians and specialist nurses to gain an insight into the professions and in support of applications to medical school.

-Those disappointed are invited to a Medical Careers workshop.
+Alternatively, students can apply to attend a General Medicine workshop.
 This is not clinically based but provides an extremely valuable opportunity for attendees to speak to current medical students and find out what life as a doctor is really like, how to write a good personal statement and make an impression at interview.